-HIST 2800 American History 3 semester credits The student will acquire general knowledge of the history of the United States.
+HIST 2800 American History 3 semester credits

+The student will acquire general knowledge of the history of the United States.
 Through this course, students will analyze different aspects of the political, social and economic development through the historical periods of the North American society.
 Controversial issues and their relation with the world will also be studied.

 HRM200 Human Resources Management 4.5 Quarter Credits This course serves as an introductory course in human resources management (HRM) with a particular emphasis on the disciplines used by business professionals.
-Using the Employee Life Cycle as a framework, the class will explore the historical
+Using the Employee Life Cycle as a framework, the class will explore the historical evolution and philosophical foundations of the field as well as examine the current practices that are being used to support human resources in the workplace.
+Future HRM challenges will be examined and the emerging concept of strategic HRM will be highlighted.

-HSA400 Leadership in Healthcare 6.0 Quarter Credits
+HSA400 Leadership in Healthcare